 So you’ve decided to head to Bristol aka one of the best cities in the country (we’re not biased, honestly).
-It’s a city of great food, brilliant bars, and excellent live music plus there's a variety of weird and wonderful big events to enjoy- such as a 500ft waterslide down one of our city centre streets and the largest air balloon fiesta in the world - all of which make this the perfect city for study and play.
+It’s a city of great food, brilliant bars and excellent live music plus there's a variety of weird and wonderful events to enjoy, like a street art and graffiti festival and the largest air balloon fiesta in the world: all of which make this the perfect city for study and play.

 Take a look at the below websites for further details on University Halls options: